hazelweakly/hazelweakly.me/src/_resume/cv.md

 | Web Developer/DevOps | WFG National Title Company | Fall 2017--March 2019

-WFG National Title Company is a title insurance agency; my time there was spent as a web developer as well as implementing infrastructure.
+WFG National Title Company is a title insurance agency.

+As a web developer on a small team, I maintained and developed websites and later developed infrastructure to support them.

-I transitioned all of the company websites from a fragile server setup to a containerized setup, significantly reducing deployment risk.
+- Transitioned all of the company websites from a fragile server setup to a containerized setup, significantly reducing deployment risk.
-In addition, I rewrote websites or tools in modern technologies as needed, speeding them up and securing them in the process.

-- Created and managed on-prem container/automation based infrastructure.
-- Enabled consistent handling of design and security fixes by containerizing and standardizing all wordpress websites.
+- Modernized websites and internal tools as needed, improving speed, security, and maintainability.
 - Reduced developer setup time from weeks to hours and made local environments fully consistent with staging and production.
-- Implemented SPAs in React, created microservices, maintained WordPress codebases, and reduced technical debt.

 :::

-::: cv
+::: {.cv .hidden}

 | Full-stack Web Developer | Freelance | Dec.
 2018--Feb.
 2019